aerobless/knowledge/🌏 Locations & Travel/🇫🇷 France.md

 ## Points of interest

 On the island itself there's a few things to do.
 Apart from taking in the absolutely stunning architecture of the town you can go and visit the abby on the top of the Mont.
 It's usually not that busy so buying tickets right there is just fine.
-It's interesting to see the inside of the abby and listening to the audio guide is well worth it.&#x20;
+It's interesting to see the inside of the abby and listening to the audio guide is well worth it.

 ![[🇫🇷 France-20240716231257545.jpg]]
 ![[🇫🇷 France-20240716231257883.jpg]]
 ![[🇫🇷 France-20240716231258242.jpg]]
 ![[🇫🇷 France-20240716231258581.jpg]]

 Apart from visiting the abby you can also walk around the little town on the sand, although it's important to be careful and not to go out far due to quicksand.
-If you do want to go further or even cross the bay it's important to go with a guided tour.&#x20;
+If you do want to go further or even cross the bay it's important to go with a guided tour.

 Inside the town you can visit various shops or restaurants and have a walk across the ramparts and so on.